Etsy is an online marketplace where people can buy and sell all kinds of handmade goods, vintage items, and art supplies.

 As an update, October 2019 was our biggest month yet, grossing $8500, with about a 70% profit.
 We paid ourselves $5000, and reinvested about $1000 into future product lines and another $600 in running Facebook and Google Ads.
 As of today, November 14, we're already at over $4,000 gross and have had a pretty good ROAS.

-Ryan Popoff (from Nelson, Nelson, New Zealand) started Popov Leather almost 10 years ago.
+Ryan Popoff (from Nelson, Nelson, New Zealand) started Popov Leather about 10 years ago.

 My name is Ryan Popoff and I am the owner and maker at Popov Leather.
 We are a Canadian company that makes and sells small leather goods online.
 The majority of our sales are focused on direct-to-consumer and almost entirely in the USA.